pivotal-cf/docs-pks/nsxt-policy-api-considerations.hbs.md

 The NSX Policy API is the next-generation interface for integrating with the NSX networking and security framework.

-In addition to supporting the NSX Management API, TKGI supports using the NSX Policy API to deploy Tanzu Kubernetes Grid Integrated Edition on vSphere.
+In addition to supporting the NSX Management API, TKGI supports using the NSX Policy API to deploy {{  vars.product }} on vSphere.

 If you are planning on using the NSX Policy API, keep in mind that only new deployments of TKGI are supported.
 You cannot configure an existing installation of TKGI to use the NSX Policy API.